 Vitamin A is another vital antioxidant for the health of your skin post-surgery.
 This vitamin aids in the inflammatory response and can help prevent infection of the wound.
 As your wound is healing and the scar is forming, vitamin A is crucial for stimulating the growth of new blood vessels and the production of connective tissue.
 Dark leafy green vegetables, fish and eggs are all great sources of vitamin A. Supplementation of vitamin A is met with caution as toxicity can occur.

 One of the most important minerals you could consume to improve scar formation is zinc.
 Zinc aids in the synthesis of protein and the development of collagen.
-Zinc has the potential to reduce your healing time from surgery by up to 43 percent and deficiencies in this trace mineral has been associated with delayed healing and reduced wound strength.
+Zinc has the potential to reduce your healing time from surgery by up to 43 percent and deficiencies in this trace mineral have been associated with delayed healing and reduced wound strength.
 Great sources of zinc include meat, fish, poultry and eggs, beans and legumes, tofu, nuts, seeds and oats.

 An effective way to speed up your healing processes after surgery is with Intravenous Vitamins, a treatment that gives you a powerful boost of vitamins directly into your bloodstream.